Category: Random Walks

 \[H(s)=\sum_{n=0}^\infty \frac{1}{2^{2n}}(-1)^n \binom{-\tfrac{1}{2}}{n}s^{2n}2^{2n}=(1-s^2)^{-\tfrac{1}{2}} \tag{8}\]

 by binomial theorem, provided $|s|<1$.
-Note that this expansion guarantees that $p_n=0$ if n is odd.
+Note that this expansion guarantees that $p_n=0$ if $n$ is odd.

 Note that the equation (8) does not sum to one.
 This is called defective distribution which still gives the probability that the walk is at the origin at step n.

-We can estimate the behaviour of $p_n$ for large n by using Stirling’s Formula (asymptotic estimate for n! for large n), $n!\approx\sqrt{2\pi} n^{n+\tfrac{1}{2}}e^{-n}$
+We can estimate the behavior of $p_n$ for large n by using Stirling’s Formula (asymptotic estimate for $n!$ for large $n$), $n!\approx\sqrt{2\pi} n^{n+\tfrac{1}{2}}e^{-n}$

 From equation (5)